IBM-AI-Hardware-Center/AiMOS/docsrc/aimos-login.rst

 How to login to AiMOS?
 ======================

 The assumption is that you have already obtained your user ID for AiMOS.
-If that is not the case,  please see :ref:`get-user-id-section`
+If that is not the case,  please see :ref:`get-user-id-section`.

+**Note:** that the list of ID that you have works on both DCS and NPL clusters.

 The steps are ssh to one of the landing pad nodes, then from there ssh to one of the front end nodes.
 For the list of the landing pad nodes and front end nodes, please see :ref:`what-is-aimos`